lukasjenks/simplemacs/README.md

 ### Optional
 Backup your ~/.emacs.d and ~/.emacs file, if you want to keep your current emacs configuration.
-To do this, execute the following in the terminal of your choice:
+To do this, execute the following in the terminal:

 `cd ~`